Oldes/Rebol-OpenCV/README.md

 Feature requests are welcome.

+For list of currently supported extension commands and other values, read [Commands.md](Commands.md).

 ## Usage

 All folowing examples expect, that OpenCV extension was imported using one of these methods: